Stay in the Loop

 Arcadia University’s Spruance Gallery presents Perpetual Inventory: A Ruminative Installation by Scott Kip

-If your haunting preferences run more to the unsettling than the terrifying, Perpetual Inventory: A Ruminative Installation by Scott Kip, is for you.
+If your haunting preferences run more to the unsettling than the terrifying, Perpetual Inventory: A Ruminative Installation by Scott Kip is for you.
 The intricate construction consumes Arcadia University’s Spruance Gallery, inviting visitors to traverse a perplexing path to view an arrangement of Scott Kip’s (b.
 1974) possessions.

-An easily missed sign by the entrance reads “Upon entering this installation guests will encounter changes in floor height, steep stair walls, and narrow passages.”
+An easily missed sign by the entrance reads, “Upon entering this installation, guests will encounter changes in floor height, steep stair walls, and narrow passages.”
 All true.
 If it sounds like too much, take heart: an accessible route is available for the asking.

 Corridors and mirrors

 If you can, take the stairs into a space suffused with the fragrance of wood construction.
-(Kip repurposed material for the project from two local buildings, a cathedral and a defunct grocery store.)
+(Kip repurposed material for the project from two local buildings, a cathedral, and a defunct grocery store.)
 Consisting of an inner display encapsulated in a network of viewing corridors, Perpetual Inventory is an extension of previous work employing the artist’s belongings.
 Constructing it took Kip and a team of helpers all summer.
 Long in the planning, the project caps the Arcadia career of Richard Torchia, former director of exhibitions, now serving as guest curator.
 (This project was supported by a grant from the Edna W. Andrade Fund of the Philadelphia Foundation.)

-As your eyes adjust to the dim, unfinished space, you see…yourself, in a mirror, looking perplexed.
+As your eyes adjust to the dim, unfinished space, you see … yourself in a mirror, looking perplexed.
 Below that, a magnifying glass perched on a metal slide is begging to be touched.
 Move it.
 The mirror groans eerily and recedes, revealing what appears to be an attic, but a dreamy kind, with disconnected walls and floors that quit in midair.
 The mirror partially blocks the view, so you nose up to the window.
 A stack of moving boxes teeters, a cheese grater clings to a wall, a ceiling fan spins.
-There are things you can’t quite see, and things you don’t recognize.
+There are things you can’t quite see and things you don’t recognize.
 The attic is bright, but you’re in the dark.

 Slide the magnifier farther.
 The mechanical music resumes, the mirror returns.
 Try again, and it recedes at a new angle, reflecting a blueprint, maybe a columned building.
 (Not quite: according to the inventory, which you can access before, during, or after visiting, it’s a cyanotype of the Wanamaker Grand Court Organ.
-Kip, a restoration woodworker, is technician for the instrument.)
+Kip, a restoration woodworker, is a technician for the instrument.)

 Mysterious encounters